DigiXess/repo-templates/templates/docs/documents/CONTRIBUTING.md

 ## Repository Guidelines

+- Pull from the latest `<<mention-draft-tag>>` development tag before making any changes.
-Follow the [Repository Guidelines](/docs/GUIDELINES.md "Repository Guidelines") for detailed instructions on maintaining the repository.
+- Follow the [Repository Guidelines](https://github.com/DigiXess/repo-guidelines/blob/main/document-repo-guidelines.md "Repository Guidelines") for detailed instructions on maintaining the repository.

 ## How to Contribute